Calipari lobbies for order in current landscape of college athletics

 "So either you made a mistake, the coach wasn't honest with you, there was a guy on the team that was better than you thought, and you're going to be behind him and Bubba, I get it, but after that, you sit out.
 Five years to play four."

 One of Calipari's top calling cards as a coach is his ability to sign elite incoming freshman going back to his days at Memphis with guys such as Derrick Rose, a former NBA MVP.
-Due to the inception of the transfer portal, things have gone awry as freshmen aren't given the same opportunities they were just a handful of years ago.
+Because of the inception of the transfer portal, things have gone awry as freshmen aren't given the same opportunities they were just a handful of years ago.

 "Is that what we want?
 So being fair for the kids, you can transfer once without penalty, but because we care, we want you to graduate.
 If you're going to transfer after that, you sit out, you have five years to play four.
 How about this?
 If you stay four years at one school, we'll give you a fifth year.
 And so now we can wrap our arms around that 70% of our issues get solved by that."